Homes for Ukraine

 What checks should I expect before I can become a sponsor and host?

-We need to make sure that the accommodation you’re offering is suitable and safe.
-We also need to confirm that everyone in your household is happy to be involved in the programme.
+We need to make sure the accommodation you are offering is safe and suitable, and that everyone in your household is willing to take part in the programme.

 How will the checks be carried out?

-Checks on your home are carried out by Two Generations.
-They support home sharing initiatives.
-They are experienced at conducting accommodation checks.
+Checks on your home are carried out by Two Generations, who support home sharing initiatives and are experienced at conducting accommodation checks.
+These checks are usually completed by video call, although an in‑person visit may be required in some cases.

 Once you’ve applied to become a sponsor, we will ask you to contact VAH to start this process.
 They will confirm whether you need the basic or enhanced DBS check.